Lisa Mathurin - MBACP, BA (Hons) - Counsellor and Trainer

 I regularly attend additional training, seminars and workshops to continue my personal and professional development and to ensure that I am current within my profession.

-I am Head of Counselling at a college in Winchester where I teach and co-ordinate counselling courses working with students who wish to train as counsellors, and an affiliate member of the ETF (The Education and Training Foundation).
+I am Head of Counselling at a college in Winchester where I teach and co-ordinate counselling courses working with students who wish to train as counsellors.

 Areas of counselling I deal with